cscart/docs/en/user_guide/manage_products/features/product_features.rst

 #.
 Open the **Products → Products** page.

 #.
-Click on the name of the product to open it's settings.
+Click on the name of the product to open its settings.

 #.
 Open the **Features** tab.